 Porous (or absorbent) bodies:

-Stoneware and porcelain, fired around 1280°c, where the shard becomes impermeable (hard as a tooth).
+Stoneware and porcelain fired around 1280°c, where the shard becomes impermeable (hard as a tooth).

-The raw materials in ceramics are clay, earthen elements, powders (such as terracotta, stoneware, and earthenware), and water.
+The raw materials in ceramics are the clay, earthen elements, powders (such as terracotta, stoneware, and earthenware), and water.
 The ingredients are mixed well together and then shaped into the desired forms.